skrub-data/skrub/doc/userguide_data_ops_ml_pipeline.rst

 2  2.0  1.594282e+00 -1.224524e-07   16.5
 3  4.0  7.643604e-09  6.080018e-01   24.2

-More info can be found in :ref:`userguide_selectors` and example :ref:`sphx_glr_auto_examples_10_apply_on_cols.py`.
+More info on advanced column selection and manipulation be found in :ref:`userguide_selectors` and example :ref:`sphx_glr_auto_examples_10_apply_on_cols.py`.